RA-QA: A Benchmarking System for Respiratory Audio Question Answering Under Real-World Heterogeneity: RA-QA Data Curation

 \subsection{RA-QA collection design}

-The RA-QA benchmark comprises over 9 million question-answer pairs generated from 11 distinct datasets~\cite{xia2021covid,coppock2023audiobasedaiclassifiersevidence,orlandic_coughvid_2021,rocha_open_2019,article2,mosuily23_interspeech,bhattacharya_coswara_2023,xiao2023snoringsounddatasetbody,fraiwan_dataset_2021,butkow_evaluation_2024,altan2021multimediarespiratorydatabaserespiratorydatabasetr} encompassing multiple respiratory conditions (e.g., asthma, COPD, COVID-19) and covering a wide range of respiratory audio types, including cough, breathing, speech, and auscultation recordings.
-Table~\ref{tab:overview_collection} summarizes dataset-level statistics.
+The RA-QA benchmark comprises over 9 million question-answer pairs generated from 11 distinct datasets \cite{b18,b19,b20,b21,b22,b23,b24,b25,b26,b27,b28}, encompassing multiple respiratory conditions (e.g., asthma, COPD, COVID-19) and covering a wide range of respiratory audio modalities, including cough, breathing, speech, and auscultation recordings.
+Table~\ref{tab:overview_collection} summarizes dataset-level statistics, including the number of recordings, QA pairs, and average question/answer lengths (see Figure~\ref{fig:audio_waves}).
 Several datasets include multiple recordings per participant, collected under different conditions or time points, introducing longitudinal variability that supports patient-specific modeling.
 Moreover, some datasets provide segment-level labels within the same recording, enabling finer-grained analysis of respiratory events and localized acoustic phenomena.
 Since some labels are clinically validated and others are self-reported, the resulting diversity in recording conditions and metadata reflects realistic deployment scenarios and supports the development of robust, generalizable respiratory audio QA systems.
+(See Figure~\ref{fig:distribution}).
 We categorize RA-QA targets into four macro-attribute categories that capture complementary clinical signals: (i) acoustic features, including segment-level annotations that support multiple clinically grounded questions per recording and reflect temporal or spatial variability in respiratory sounds; (ii) consultation context, describing symptoms and testing status at the time of recording; (iii) demographics and health profile, providing background clinical context; and (iv) recording context, encoding environmental and procedural factors that influence audio characteristics.
 Together, these categories encourage models to reason not only over clinically relevant context but also over respiratory acoustics.
 Meanwhile, RA-QA spans two task families: \textit{discriminative} tasks, where the answer is a categorical label (e.g., diagnosis/symptom presence), and \textit{regression} tasks, where the answer is a continuous numeric value (e.g., physiological measurements).

 RA-QA system QA pairs are developed according to three formats: (i) open-ended (OE) questions, which expect free-text responses without predefined options, simulating natural dialogue, (ii) multiple-choice (MC) questions, which follow the same structure as open-ended ones but include a set of suggested answer options within the prompt, following a prompt-engineering approach, and (iii) single-verify (SV) questions, limited to binary responses.
 The three formats have been developed to increase the contextual and linguistic diversity of the dataset, enabling models, particularly large language models, to better interpret semantically equivalent prompts that may vary in structure or phrasing.
 This diversity helps simulate real-world scenarios where users (clinicians or patients) might pose questions in different formats.